piasahmed1/assignment-9/questions_and_answers.md

 #### Answer: C: ['🍝', '🍕', '🍫', '🥑', '🍔']

-<i>we first create an array food containing four food emojis.
-Then, we create an object info with a property favoriteFood that is initially set to the first element of the food array, which is "🍕".
-Later in the code, we change the value of info.favoriteFood to "🍝"./i>
+<i>In the code you provided, you are assigning the object { favoriteFood: food[0] } to the constant variable info.
+Then, you are changing the value of the favoriteFood property to "🍝".
+This is allowed, because you are not reassigning the info variable itself/i>

 </p>
 </details>